hicsail/cameramousejs/README.md

 # Description

-A client that communicates with Cameramouse.js via localhost to control mouse with face-tracking
+When started, the app starts a server on port 3000.
+A client app can send commands to the server to control the mouse.

 ## How to install required packages